Northern Ireland House Condition Survey update: January 2023

-The commencement of the fieldwork for the NI House Condition Survey (NIHCS) is under review due to the ongoing risks to health, and to data quality issues related to the pandemic.
+The commencement of the fieldwork for the NI House Condition Survey (NIHCS) is under review due to the ongoing risks to health, and to data quality issues related to Covid-19.

 Following the postponement of the NIHCS in 2021, we consulted with users to identify requirements for key statistics which could be modelled using data from the 2016 NIHCS.

 - Fuel poverty indicator: 2019 and 2020

 - Heat loss parameter variable, and factors which influence the heat loss parameter

 In order to calculate the fuel poverty estimates, the modelling process uses a series of assumptions based on available data.
 Unfortunately, due to the Covid-19 pandemic, the data for 2020 relating to household income, fuel prices, energy efficiency improvements and the change in household make-up (re-grouping or bubbling) were not available through external sources or datasets.

 Therefore at this time, it is not possible to produce a robust fuel poverty figure for 2020.
 We will revisit this at a later date.

 The 2019 fuel poverty estimates report was published on 22nd March 2022.
 Work on the remaining modelling is ongoing.
 We will provide further updates when publication dates have been announced.

 The 2016 HCS report, which was published in May 2018, presents a comprehensive overview of Northern Ireland’s dwelling stock and its occupants in 2016, including information about fuel poverty, disrepair, Decent Homes, the Standard Assessment Procedure (SAP), the Housing Health and Safety Rating System (HHSRS), unfitness, and household profiles.